Voltage multiplier: Cross-coupled switched capacitor

 A voltage multiplier may be formed of a cascade of voltage doublers of the cross-coupled switched capacitor type.
 This type of circuit is typically used instead of a Dickson multiplier when the source voltage is 1.2 V or less.
 Dickson multipliers have increasingly poor power conversion efficiency as the input voltage drops because the voltage drop across the diode-wired transistors becomes much more significant compared to the output voltage.
-Since the transistors in the cross-coupled circuit are not diode-wired the volt-drop problem is not so serious.
+Since the transistors in the cross-coupled circuit are not diode-wired, the voltage-drop problem is not so serious.

 The circuit works by alternately switching the output of each stage between a voltage doubler driven by $\phi_1$ and one driven by $\phi_2$.
 This behaviour leads to another advantage over the Dickson multiplier: reduced ripple voltage at double the frequency.
 The increase in ripple frequency is advantageous because it is easier to remove by filtering.
 Each stage (in an ideal circuit) raises the output voltage by the peak clock voltage.
-Assuming that this is the same level as the DC input voltage then an n stage multiplier will (ideally) output nV_{in}.
+Assuming that this is the same level as the DC input voltage, then an n stage multiplier will (ideally) output nV_{in}.
 The chief cause of losses in the cross-coupled circuit is parasitic capacitance rather than switching threshold voltage.
 The losses occur because some of the energy has to go into charging up the parasitic capacitances on each cycle.

 Applications

 TV cascade (green) and flyback transformer (blue).

 The high-voltage supplies for cathode-ray tubes (CRTs) in TVs often use voltage multipliers with the final-stage smoothing capacitor formed by the interior and exterior aquadag coatings on the CRT itself.
 CRTs were formerly a common component in television sets.
-Voltage multipliers can still be found in modern TVs, photocopiers, and bug zappers.
+Voltage multipliers can still be found in modern TVs, photocopiers, bug zappers. tasers, and electric fence energizers.

-High voltage multipliers are used in spray painting equipment, most commonly found in automotive manufacturing facilities.
-A voltage multiplier with an output of about 100kV is used in the nozzle of the paint sprayer to electrically charge the atomized paint particles which then get attracted to the oppositely charged metal surfaces to be painted.
+High-voltage multipliers are used in spray painting equipment, most commonly found in automotive manufacturing facilities.
+A voltage multiplier with an output of about 100 kV is used in the nozzle of the paint sprayer to electrically charge the atomized paint particles, which then get attracted to the oppositely charged metal surfaces to be painted.
 This helps reduce the volume of paint used and helps in spreading an even coat of paint.

 A common type of voltage multiplier used in high-energy physics is the Cockcroft–Walton generator (which was designed by John Douglas Cockcroft and Ernest Thomas Sinton Walton for a particle accelerator for use in research that won them the Nobel Prize in Physics in 1951).